jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/oasis_rivers.nml.rst

 .. nml:member:: send_fields

    :type: character(:)
-   :permitted: 'outflow_per_river'
+   :permitted: 'outflow_per_river','inland_outflow'
    :default: ''

    List of fields to be sent via coupling from the river executable to other models.
 Names are case sensitive.

-.. note::  The only field that can be sent via coupling is the total river runoff (`outflow_per_river`).
+.. note::  The fields that can be sent via coupling are:

+           1. The total river runoff (`outflow_per_river`) which is sent to the ocean.

+           2. The inland basin flow (`inland_outflow`) which is sent to the land surface hydrology scheme.
+Turn on :nml:mem:`JULES_HYDROLOGY::l_inland` (in the land surface side of the coupler) to pass this inland basin flow into soil moisture.

 .. nml:member:: receive_fields